Constrained-Development/Magmescape/README.md

 In order to play Magmescape you can either download the binary for your platform on our Itch.io page or build it from source using Unity.

+### Controls

+#### Player 1

+* Move with A and D
+* Jump with S

+#### Player 2

+* Move with J and L
+* Jump with K

+## Development choices

+The game is part of a game design course where the assignment was to make a game adhering to certain constraints.

+* Constraints
+    * 2 player game
+    * 3 button controls per player (ASD and JKL)
+    * The game must end within 2 minutes
+    * An end screen where ESC exits the game and either R or Space restarts the game

 ## Built With

 * [Unity 2017.3](https://unity3d.com/) - Game engine